 The app will categorize the patients inputted support contacts, using the patient's prioritization, and recommend the best contact to the roommate based on the state of the emergency situation.

-Need: Roommates of patients desire to be connected to the patient’s support system.
+Because Roommates of patients want to be connected to the patient’s support system.